mwender/gf-enhancers/README.md

 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Various enhancers for GravityForms.
+Various enhancers for Gravity Forms.
 Activate and enjoy!
 "Get yourself an enhancer-er or two!"

 ## Description ##

-This plugin provides the following enhancers for GravityForms:
+This plugin provides the following enhancers for Gravity Forms:

 ### Merge Tags as Dynamic Population Parameters ###